 Survivors are often overwhelmed in the days following the death of a loved one.
 It can be difficult to remember all the details involved in a move.
 Here is a simple checklist of steps to take to ensure a smooth move:

 Step 1: Make an appointment with the transportation office.
-Use Move.mil to locate the nearest transportation office.
-There you can opt to schedule your move.
+Use Military OneSource’s Moving Your Personal Property page to locate the nearest transportation office.
+There, you can opt to schedule your move.

 Step 3: File claims for your travel.
 Visit the Defense Travel Management Office website to find the most recent per diem rates.
 Find claim-filing information and forms under the Defense Travel System.
 Save your receipts for lodging, gas and food.

 Step 4: File claims for lost or damaged belongings.
-You have nine months to file claims that may be eligible for repair or full replacement value from the Defense Finance and Accounting services and 75 days after the date of delivery to report lost or damaged items via the DPS.
+You have nine months to file claims that may be eligible for repair or full replacement value from the Defense Finance and Accounting Service and 75 days after the date of delivery to report lost or damaged items via the DPS.

 You can also reach out to your casualty assistance officer, your long-term case manager, and the Military and Family Support Center, as well.
 Remember, you will always have a place in the military community.